Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Introduction

 An algorithmic strategy to tackle the study of the planar slope number problem can be based on a \emph{peeling-into-levels} approach.
 This approach has been successfully used to address the planar slope number problem for planar $3$-trees~\cite{DBLP:journals/gc/JelinekJKLTV13}, as well as to solve several other algorithmic problems on (near) planar graphs, including determining their pagenumber~\cite{DBLP:conf/compgeom/BekosLGGMR20,DBLP:journals/algorithmica/BekosBKR17,DBLP:journals/jgaa/DujmovicF18,DBLP:journals/jcss/Yannakakis89}, computing their girth~\cite{DBLP:journals/siamcomp/ChangL13}, and constructing radial drawings~\cite{DBLP:journals/jgaa/GiacomoDLM05}.
-In the peeling-into-levels approach the vertices of a plane graph are partitioned into levels, based on their distance from the outer face.
+In the peeling-into-levels approach the vertices of a plane graph (i.e., a planar graph with a given planar embedding) are partitioned into levels, based on their distance from the outer face.
 The vertices in each level induce an outerplane graph and two consecutive levels form a $2$-outerplane graph.
 One key ingredient is an algorithm that deals with a $2$-outerplane graph with possible constraints on one of the two levels.
 Another ingredient is an algorithm to extend a partial solution by introducing the vertices of new levels, while taking into account the constraints defined in the already-considered levels.
+Intrinsic in this approach is the construction of an embedding-preserving planar drawing of the input graph.
+The \emph{plane slope number} $\psn(G)$ of a plane graph $G$ is the minimum number of slopes used by the edge segments over all possible embedding-preserving planar straight-line drawings of $G$.
+Clearly, the planar slope number of $G$ is upper bounded by its plane slope number.